 1975 After a smash run at The Public Theater in New York City, the Marvin Hamlisch-Edward Kleban musical A Chorus Line makes the move uptown to Broadway's Shubert Theatre.
 The Michael Bennett-helmed show, including such songs as "What I Did for Love" and "One," features Donna McKechnie, Kelly Bishop, and Robert LuPone.
 A Chorus Line truly proves to be, as its lyrics say, "one singular sensation," racking up 6,137 performances to become Broadway's longest running show up to that time.
 (In June 1997, Cats breaks that record.)
 A 1985 film version of A Chorus Line, directed by Sir Richard Attenborough, features Michael Douglas and Terrence Mann in its cast.

-1996 Tony Award-winning musical star Patti LuPone returns to the Broadway stage in Terrence McNally's Master Class.
-Taking over the reins from the play's original Tony Award-winning star, Zoe Caldwell, LuPone is said to speed up the evening's proceedings significantly, due to her fast-paced interpretation.
+1996 Tony Award-winning musical star Patti LuPone returns to the Broadway stage in Terrence McNally's Master Class, taking over the reins from the play's original Tony Award-winning star, Zoe Caldwell.
 When LuPone finishes her run as opera diva Maria Callas in the Tony-winning play, stage and television star Dixie Carter becomes the third—and final—actor to play Callas in the production.
 Faye Dunaway plays the part on tour.

 2001 Director-choreographer Graciela Daniele's revival of Annie Get Your Gun celebrates its 1,000th performance at the Marquis Theatre on Broadway.
 Leads on that date are Crystal Bernard and Tom Wopat.